dedwar65/Chp2-BeliefsandTrust/Notes/RepNotes_D2024.md

         * housing and other real estate: ER73799, ER73803 (housing debt)
         * vehicles: omitted for now
     * debt (not including mortgages): ER73880 (credit) + ER73890 (student) + ER73895 (medical) + ER73900 (legal) + ER73905 (personal) + ER73911 (other)

     * flows (to compute returns)
         * interest income: ER73860
         * dividends: ER73826

+Note: There are imputed versions of these variables starting on ER77448

+## 2.1 Issues with PSID:

+1. Household level only (versus respondent level)
+2. Not clear where the variables to compute "returns to net worth" are located
+    * capital gains/losses requires multiple waves, which I am trying to avoid since I only have a single wave of HRS data containing trust measures
+    * debt payments
+    * total household net worth at the beginning of previous period
+    * net investment flows into the risky assets
+3. Number of observation compared to HRS data